Lab 01 — Introduction to PCB Software

 Cons:

-Has a bit of large learning curve and is quite a complex software (though resources are very openly available for learning).
+Has a bit of large learning curve and is quite a complex software suite (though resources are very openly available for learning).
 Being a commercial EDA tool, costs for licenses are very high, though free for students.
 Currently, it is only available for Windows devices.
-Non-windows devices will need to either use a local Windows virtual machine
+Non-windows devices have to use a local Windows virtual machine in order to run Altium.

 Pros:

-KiCAD is open source and it works on all platforms for free.
-No licensing, and it works offline.
+KiCad is open source and it works on all platforms for free.
+No licensing, and can work completely offline.
 It’s perfect for hobbyists who want a simple ECAD software without the features or the cost.

 Cons:

-It’s not used often in industry because it lacks many features like advanced PCB design (rigid-flex, signal + power integrity analysis).
-Going from KiCAD to Altium can be a lot, since Altium’s abundance of features mean it has a lot more menus and options for things to do.
+It’s not used often in industry because it lacks many features like advanced PCB design (rigid-flex, signal + power integrity analysis) or enterprise-level component library management.
+Going from KiCad to Altium can be a lot, since Altium’s abundance of features mean it has a lot more menus and options for things to do.